 Introduction to Academic Writing

 This course offers a focused introduction to the practices of reading, thinking, and writing that characterize academic writing.
 More specifically, the course teaches students how to articulate a position, situate writing within specific contexts, engage with the work of others, locate and provide convincing evidence, and understand the expectations of different types of academic readers.
 Students will take several writing projects through multiple stages of revision, improving their work with feedback from seminar discussions, workshops, and frequent one-to-one conferences with the instructor.
-Students are placed in Wr 2 based on a writing assessment that is required of all incoming students; successful completion of the course is required before taking freshman humanities courses.
+Students are placed in Wr 2 based on a writing assessment that is required of all incoming students; successful completion of the course is required before taking first-year humanities courses.
 Enrolled students may be required to take Wr 3, 4, and/or 50 in subsequent quarters.